ense-375-Lab-2025/classroom-introductory-assignment-Rayansh-Chowatia/quiz.md

 4. Adds a file to the working directory

 Answer:
+2. Adds a file to the staging area
 ------

 Q3 .
 What Git commands can be used to correct mistakes?